YanivTzur/EA-Based-Simulation/README.md

   The fitness of a solution reflects how good is the matching between all men, women and dogs.
   The fitness of a solution is higher, the more individuals there are with mates ranked higher in their lists of preferences.
 * The lower part of the screen shows a textual display of the results of the current sequence of runs.

+## License:
+This project is licensed under the GPL License - see the LICENSE.md file for details.